EnisMulic/VerticalSliceMinimalApi/README.md

   Choose the platform you will host your projects git repository, this will give you a base CI workflow, pull request template, and anything specific to the platform that might be of use.
 The default value is `None`.
 - `-db|--database [MsSql|PostgreSql|None]`
   Choose what database to use for your project.
 The default is `None`
+- `-oa|--auth [Entra|None]`
+  Choose a auth provider to use for your project.
+  The default is `None` which will configure a JwtBearer Auth that you can use with `dotnet user-jwts`.

 ## Configuration